0xdevalias/devalias.net/_drafts/2018-04-29-wip-usb-reverse-engineering-down-the-rabbit-hole.md

 ---
 I tend to dive down rabbit holes a lot, and given the cost of context switching and memory deteriorating over time, sometimes the state I build up in my mind gets lost between the chances I get to dive in.
 These 'linkdump' posts are an attempt to collate at least some of that state in a way that I can hopefully restore to my brain at a later point.

-This time around I was inspired to look into USB reverse engineering, protocol analyis, and what would be involved in implementing custom drivers for arbitrary hardware.
+This time around I was inspired to look into USB reverse engineering, protocol analyis, hardware hacking, and what would be involved in implementing custom drivers for arbitrary hardware.
 Or put another way: how do I hack all of the USBs?!??

+It seems the further I went, the more and more interesting I found the content I was finding.
+Hopefully it will help to shortcut your own journey down this path, and enlighten you to a whole area of new and interesting things to hack!

 ## Intro to USB